svikashk/docs/guide/engineering-manager.md

 {: .no_toc }

 Engineering managers take the big picture vision of features, break it down to actionable chunks of work, and manage the engineering team to ensure the feature is built with efficiency.
-{: .fs-6 .fw-300 }

 Since engineering managers work with both the product manager and the entire engineering team, their focus often shifts between strategy and managing personnels.

-In this article, we'll see how an engineering manager uses Zepel to manage workload within the team and work with the product manager to define the strategic execution of the feature.
+In this article, we'll see how engineering managers use Zepel to manage workload within their team while working with product managers to define the strategic execution of the feature.

 ---